OpenGVLab/InternVL/llava/README.md

 We mainly use the LLaVA codebase to evaluate InternVL in creating multimodal dialogue systems.
 Thanks for this great work.

+> Note: To unify the environment across different tasks, we have made some compatibility modifications to the LLaVA code, allowing it to support `transformers==4.32.0` (originally locked at 4.31.0).
+Please note that `transformers==4.32.0` should be installed.

 ## 🛠️ Installation

 - Clone this repository: